thorin/redmine_ldap_sync/README.md

 other directories.
 * It detects and disables users that have been marked as disabled on LDAP (see [MS KB Article 305144][uacf] for more details).
+* It detects and disables users that have been removed from LDAP.
 * An user will only be removed from groups that exist on LDAP.
 This means that both ldap and non-ldap groups can coexist.
 * Deleted groups on LDAP will not be deleted on redmine.